NBISweden/AGAT/README.md

 #### examples
-AGAT has been tested on 36 different peculiar GTF/GFF formats being different flavours or/and containing errors.
+AGAT was tested on 42 different types of GTF/GFF of different flavours or/and containing errors.
 Below few are listed but you can find the full list of them into the `t/gff_syntax` directory.

 ##### example 8 - only CDS defined